MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-opportunity-optimization.md

 - Standardization might not apply to the entire process.
 You might need to allow some variations or exceptions for local needs or preferences.
 - Standardization might not outweigh the costs or risks of changing the process.
 You might need to reassess the business case and the expected outcomes.

 You can use a "core template" approach to standardize your processes.
 This means creating a common process design that you can apply to different units or regions with minimal adjustments.
 You can use your process maps to create and communicate this template.
+Learn more at [Standardize business processes](../business-processes/standardize-business-processes.md).

 ## Next steps